Snap-Engineering-Academy-2022/react_native_lab1_instructions/README.md

-# react native lab1 instructions

-# ⚡️React Native Lab 1
+# ⚡️React Native Lab 1 instructions

 Welcome to this crash course on how to create a mobile app with React Native!
 Today's lab has three parts.